 - 9.1.
 A student who's received the decision/corrective action under this policy retains the right to appeal that discipline. - 9.2.
 A written appeal request must be submitted to the Office of the Vice President, Human Resources, Student Services, and International within 10 business days of being informed of the corrective action. - 9.3.
 The Vice President, Human Resources, Student Services, and International will review the request and determine next steps. - 9.4.
-If the appeal request is warranted, the Vice President, Human Resources, Student Services, and International will establish an appeal committee to review the appeal, which includes new details and evidence submitted by the complainant or respondent. - 9.4.1.
-Appeal committee to include: - Vice-President, Human Resources, Student Services, and International (Chair, non-voting, except in case of tie) - b.
-One representative from the student government - c.
-One support staff - d.
-One faculty member e.
-One administrator
+If the appeal request is warranted, the Vice President, Human Resources, Student Services, and International will establish an appeal committee to review the appeal, which includes new details and evidence submitted by the complainant or respondent. - a.
+Appeal committee to include:

-9.5.
+- Vice-President, Human Resources, Student Services, and International (Chair, non-voting, except in case of tie) - One representative from the student government - One support staff - One faculty member - One administrator - 9.5.
 The appeal will be overturned if they fail to attend a properly scheduled appeal hearing.